innovate-invent/innovate-invent.github.io/_projects/informatictools.md

 one infrastructure.
 I also needed a project that would introduce me to some challenges of capturing processes and help identify and define the problem of the [Knowledge Capture](../knowledge/) project.
 Data analysis and computer processes in general are very well-structured, defined, and already codified in a way that computers understand.
-Unlike the [Meal-prep automation](autokitchen/) project, this a good start to focus on the more abstract challenges of defining processes.
+Unlike the [Meal-prep automation](autokitchen/) project, this a good start to focus on the more abstract challenges of describing processes.

 **Note: This is a live document and will be expanded upon as this project progresses**